2Lost4This/Discord-Content-Moderation-List/README.md

 **You can read more about it [here](https://discord.com/blog/automod-launch-automatic-community-moderation)**

+You can also check my small "wiki" [here](https://github.com/2Lost4This/Discord-Content-Moderation-List/blob/main/Word%20List/README.md)

 ## What is this repo for?
 I had had trouble finding certain words to put on the list during and after the release.
 Therefore, I wanted to create a place where you can find many useful folders and files with words that you can use.
 Here we try to keep all lists completely up to date to keep your community safe.